Woodeaton is in

 If the tiny village of Woodeaton did not have a parish church it would be looked upon as a small hamlet.
-However it does have a church so it qualifies to be included here as a village.
-Woodeaton lies about 4 miles north east of the city of Oxford just off the B4027 Forest Hill to Islip road.
+However it does have a church so a village it is!.

 The village is home to Woodeaton Manor School, a secondary school with day/residential provision, which offers a therapeutic and nurturing environment for pupils who have emotional and social difficulties.